MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 7. In case of a failure while publishing, the status will change to failed with an appropriate error message.

 For any issues, contact us via the [blue chat icon](https://intercom.help/appcenter/getting-started/getting-help-with-app-center) in the lower-right corner of any App Center page.

+## Troubleshooting

+### Failed to publish app to Intune Store.
+The app was previously published as ***
+**Root Cause**
+This error can happen when you try to publish using an app you've already published to Intune with a different app name.
+App Center uses the name of the app in App Center when publishing to Intune.
+If the name is different from what you have in Intune, Intune rejects with that error message.

+**Solution**
+In order to fix this problem, you need to rename or create a new app that exactly matches what you have in Intune.
+If you see the error message, try to rename your App Center app to what follows after ...published as '***'.